paulo-granthon/envyman/README.md

 # Envyman

 Envyman is a Bash script that helps you manage environment variable configurations easily.
-It allows you to add, start, stop, and list configuration files, configure where you want to store your configurations and check the current active configuration.
+It allows you to add, start, stop, and list configuration files, configure where you want to store your configurations and track active configurations.

-## Story Time

-Envyman was born out of a personal need to address a specific challenge I encountered while collaborating on a team project using Spring Boot JPA.
-As the sole user of NeoVim (and Arch Linux by the way), I lacked a convenient IDE solution for managing local environment variables like Eclipse offered.
-I didn't want to abruptly switch to Eclipse or resort to hardcoding the database URL, username, and password in either the project's application.properties file (to avoid dealing with adding it to .gitignore since the file follows an specific template, or the risk of inadvertently exposing sensitive data on GitHub) or my machine's .bashrc file, which would require cleanup afterward.
-In response, I conceived the idea of creating an *environment variable manager*, **Envyman**, to effortlessly tackle this issue.
-It provides a straightforward command to create sets of environment variables that can be easily loaded, allowing me to work on different projects with distinct variable configurations.
-When no longer needed, these configurations can be easily removed.
-Envyman offers a seamless solution to my problem, empowering me to streamline my workflow efficiently and securely.

-## Features
+<h2 align="center">Features</h2>

-- Create configuration files with `name=value` environment variables that are loaded inside any terminal session.
+- Create configuration files containing a set `name=value` environment variables that are loaded inside any terminal session.
 - Start using the environment variables by specifying what configuration file you you want to load.
 - Stop using the environment variable configuration at any time.
 - Configure the root path where your configuration files are stored, moving any files inside the previous directory to the new one.